A series of free Statistics Lectures with lessons, examples & solutions in videos.

-This is page fourteen of the series of free video lessons, "Statistics Lectures".
+This is the forteenth page of the series of free video lessons, “Statistics Lectures”.
+These lectures continues the discussion on correlation, looking into linear regression, Spearman correlation and examines the difference between correlation and causation.

 If we know that two variables are strongly correlated, we can use one variable to predict the other.